I covered the subject in a video. I spoke too fast, I think. It’s worth looking at though.

 The Scale divides the result from the Subtraction or Addition.

 A scale of One has no effect for instance 100/1 = 100 (One hundred divided by one change nothing)

 A scale of two has the maximum effect

 100 divided 2 = 50 – making the image darker.

-Note: Dividing any number by one, changes nothing.
+Note: As dividing any number by one, changes nothing.
 Any scale number above one will result in a darker result with softer transitions.

-You are effectively using Offset to bring the result back to the visible range of 0-255.
+We use Offset to bring the result back to the visible range of human eye of 0-255.

 In this scenario, a positive Offset of 128 would make it brighter.